-A local list of information and resources to be used both by those interested in peer support and for peers themselves.
+A local list of information and resources to be used both by those interested in peer support, peers, and family members of peers.
 Please follow up with the contact person listed to ensure that the resource is still active and to confirm the time/location for any group or /meeting.
 Check back often as additional Nebraska resources will be added on a continual basis.

 Do you know of a local resource you’d like to share with other peers and peer support specialists?